tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 # Exporter

-Protocols like DTLS-SRTP and DTLS-over-SCTP utilize TLS or DTLS for key establishment but repurpose some of the keying material for their own purpose.
-These protocols use the TLS exporter defined in
-{{Section 7.5 of I-D.ietf-tls-rfc8446bis}}.
+Protocols such as DTLS-SRTP and DTLS-over-SCTP rely on TLS or DTLS for key establishment, but reuse portions of the derived keying material for their own specific purposes.These protocols use the TLS exporter defined in {{Section 7.5 of I-D.ietf-tls-rfc8446bis}}.

 Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived key to generate Exported Keying Material